 Specific test

-Component families not covered in 61 shall be subject to special procedures to be defined by the program.
+Component families not covered in Table 6-1 shall be subject to special procedures to be defined by the program.

 The relifing procedure can be applied on a sub-lot containing only the quantity of components immediately needed for production.
 In this case, the relifing date-code is applicable only to parts actually tested.
 The time limits specified in Table 5-1 remain applicable for the residual sub-lot.

-When sampling is specified in 61, it shall be performed in accordance to the following criteria, with a minimum of 80 parts, calculated with respect to the number of relifed parts.
+When sampling is specified in Table 6-1, it shall be performed in accordance with AQL 0,65 % level II according to ANSI ASQ Z1.4.

-< 80 parts : 100%, with 0 defect allowed
+<<deleted>>

-81 -> 280 parts : sampling is 80 parts, with 0 defect allowed
+<<deleted>>

-> 280 parts : sampling is 80 parts, with 1 defect allowed
+<<deleted>>

 The specifications and methods to be used during relifing shall be those that were in effect for the initial procurement or, if demonstrated that they are not applicable, the most recent updated issues.

-61
+Table 6-1: Control parameters and detailed application of categories